Ignore Patterns¶

 - Negation patterns (

-) override exclusion patterns - More specific patterns override general patterns
+!pattern) override exclusion patterns - More specific patterns override general patterns

 - Later patterns in the file override earlier ones